-In general, you shouldn’t use candlestick patterns like the morning star on their own without some sort of confirmation.
-The edge, if there is any, simply tends to bee too weak, and you’ll need to introduce additional filters to improve the profitability of the signal.
+In general, you shouldn’t use candlestick patterns like the morning star candle on their own without some sort of confirmation.
+The edge, if there is any, simply tends to be too weak, and you’ll need to introduce additional filters to improve the profitability of the signal.

 In this section of the article, we wanted to show you a couple of filters that we have had great experiences with when it comes to improving trading strategies.

 However, just remember that in order for a pattern to work, you will have to apply it to a timeframe and market that shows promise.
 We recommend that you use backtesting to ascertain where the edge lies!

 One of the most universal concepts there is in trading, is volatility.
 The behavior and characteristics of a market vary greatly depending on the current volatility level.
 For example, you may find that some patterns only work in either high or low volatility environments.

 To measure volatility, we like to use the ADX indicator, and it’s part of many of our trading strategies.
 Traditionally, a market is considered volatile when the ADX goes above 20 when used together with the standard length, which is 14.

 However, if you use shorter lengths, you will have to adjust the threshold a bit.
 This is because the shorter length you use, the more quickly the ADX reading will surge and fall.
 As such, with the ADX-length set to 5, you could have readings that very well go above 70.

 If you want to know more about ADX, we cover everything you need to know in our guide to the ADX indicator.

 To keep it clear, here are a couple of conditions we use a lot ourselves for patterns like the morning star.
 Have a look!

 - The 10-period ADX is higher or lower than 20